-I also organize AtomHacks at Bronx Science, regularly attend hackathons around the country, and have a passion for technical writing.
+I also organize HackMIT, attend hackathons around the country, and enjoy technical writing.
 When I'm not at my computer, I'm probably reading a book, biking, or playing badminton.

 Mixer – For the two years leading up to our Microsoft acquisition, I was Mixer's lead mobile engineer, and I created our mobile viewing app so that people could watch and engage with streams on our site from their phones.
-It averages 4.5 stars on the App Store out of its total 4,000+ ratings, and is used by tens of thousands of people on a daily basis.
+It averaged 5 stars on the App Store out of its total 12,000+ ratings, and is now used by tens of thousands of people on a daily basis.

 Element Animation – I created an app for Element Animation, a YouTube channel with over 2 million subscribers focused on creating Minecraft animations.
 Since the app's release, it has accumulated nearly 100,000 downloads all over the world and placed as high as #17 on the U.S. entertainment top charts, with similar or better rankings in other English-speaking countries.